thk-hex/f1-app/backend/README.md

 The Scheduler module:
 1. Runs automated updates every Monday at 12:00 PM UTC
 2. Clears cache before updating to ensure fresh data
-3. Updates Champions data from the configured start year to current year
+3. **Force refreshes** Champions data from the configured start year to current year
-4. Updates Race Winners data for the last 3 years (configurable)
+4. **Force refreshes** Race Winners data for the last 3 years (configurable)
+5. Always fetches from external API to detect missing or new data
+6. Uses upsert operations to update existing records and add missing ones
-5. Includes rate limiting and error handling for resilient operation
+7. Includes rate limiting and error handling for resilient operation
-6. Provides API endpoints for manual triggering and status monitoring
+8. Provides API endpoints for manual triggering and status monitoring

 ## Trade-offs
 1. The DB seed script fetches champion data from the API before the backend instance launches.
 If the requirement changes to accommodate a larger dataset, fetching from the API can be disabled.
 The seed script can then populate only the years without actual data, which will reduce app launch time.